The latest regulations for the 2026 RoboRacer PNU-HYUNSONG CHAMPIONSHIP.

 Stage 4: Head-to-head race

+Teams registered for in-person competition must provide and build their vehicles directly according to the constraints listed below.
 Additionally, each team must have a unique vehicle (i.e., one research lab cannot participate with multiple teams using one vehicle).

 Vehicle class allows only vehicles that meet the following constraints: